perriefidelis/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Although anyone can become a validator, optimistic rollup validators must provide a bond before producing blocks, much like a [proof-of-stake system](/developers/docs/consensus-mechanisms/pos/).
 This bond can be slashed if the validator posts an invalid block or builds on an old-but-invalid block (even if their block is valid).
 This way optimistic rollups utilize cryptoeconomic incentives to ensure validators act honestly.

 Other validators on the optimistic rollup chain are expected to execute the submitted transactions using their copy of the rollup’s state.
-If a validator’s final state is different from the operator’s proposed state, they can start a challenge and compute a fraud proof.
+If a validator’s final state is different from the operator’s proposed state, they can start a challenge and compute a fault proof.

 Some optimistic rollups may forgo a permissionless validator system and use a single “sequencer” to execute the chain.
 Like a validator, the sequencer processes transactions, produces rollup blocks, and submits rollup transactions to the L1 chain (Ethereum).